stitchdata/docs/_replication/replication-methods.md

 We recommend using Incremental Replication if the table in question contains any timestamped or datetime columns.

 **Note** Stitch does not currently support Full Table Replication for Mongo integrations.

+### Deleted record handling and Full Table {#full-table-deletes}

+Depending on the method used to delete a record, Stitch may be able to capture the deleted record.
+Refer to the [Deleted Record Handling]({{ link.replication.deleted-records | prepend: site.baseurl }}) guide for an explanation and examples.

 ---